Is HHC Legal in Your State?

 North Dakota is one of the strictest states when it comes to the sale of cannabis products — regardless of whether they come from hemp or marijuana.

 HB1045 suggests any structural, optical, or geometric isomers of delta 9 THC is considered “tetrahydrocannabinol.”
-The state also prohibits products with more than 0.3% total THC by weight.
+The state also prohibits products with more than 0.3% total THC by weight and bans the sale of hemp products containing chemically modified or converted intoxicating cannabinoids.

 Ohio